System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Introduction

+\textbf{Notes on Related Work. }Although \cite{kumar2025machine} recently has demonstrated the empirical robustness of the Huber estimator when applied to neural networks, theoretical foundations about agnostic robustness have not yet been developed.
+Furthermore, system identification using a single trajectory for composite robustness has received limited attention.
+While \cite{simchowitz2019semi} has explored this area by introducing known control inputs with zero mean at each time $t$, their framework models the attack as being designed based on the information history up to time $t-1$, not using the information of the current state.
+Separately, \cite{kanakeri2025outlier} has used a median-of-means method to handle concurrent heavy-tailed noise and adversarial attack, but their work hinges on the existence of multiple independent trajectories and requires an attack probability much smaller than $0.5$.

+Our framework incorporates a SINDy-type structure \cite{brunton2016discovering} via sufficiently expressive nonlinear basis functions $\phi(x)$ and a sparse target matrix $\bar A$.
+Although the original SINDy approach relies on least-squares suited only for zero-mean noise, our work provides theoretical guarantees to handle \textit{noise, attacks, or even both}.

-\textbf{Outline. } The paper is organized as follows.
-Section~\ref{sec:probform} formulates the problem.
-In Section~\ref{sec:onestage}, we show the limitations of convex one-stage estimators.
-Section~\ref{sec:twostage} proposes a two-stage estimator, with Section~\ref{sec:analysis} analyzing each stage of the proposed estimator.
-Finally, we present numerical experiments to validate our main theorems in Section~\ref{sec:experiments} and provide concluding remarks in Section~\ref{sec:conclusion}.
+\textbf{Outline. } In Section \ref{sec:probform}, we outline the relevant assumptions and definitions of our problem.
+Section \ref{sec:huberbased} formalizes the Huber estimator and analyze its agnostic robustness.
+Section~\ref{sec:onestage} demonstrates the limitations of convex one-stage estimators for the composite case.
+Section~\ref{sec:twostage} proposes a two-stage estimator for composite robustness and analyzes each of its stages.
+Section \ref{sec:numexp} provides numerical validation of our claims, and Section \ref{sec:conclusion} provides concluding remarks.